 Ruddock Park, Coral Heath Avenue, Westleigh

 This is one of our favourites.
-There’s a big circle path right next to a pirate ship play area.
+There’s a big learn to ride path right next to a pirate ship play area.
 There are also toilets and plenty of places for adults to sit and watch little ones.

 Reynolds Park, Chanel St, Toongabbie